Jonnyd27/Jonnyd27/README.md

 - 👋 Hi, I’m @Jonnyd27
 - 👀 I’m interested in gaming and coding
-- 🌱 I’m currently attending CTU and working on a BA for Computer Science
+- 🌱 I've completed my BA for Computer Science while attending Colorado Technical University.
 - 💞️ I’m looking to collaborate on anytyhing if you would like help, I'll do my best but I'm still new.
-- 📫 Reach me at an email address.
+- 📫 Reach me at jonathan.d.edwards27@outlook.com

 <!---
 Jonnyd27/Jonnyd27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.